Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 During storage, orange essential oil can be protected from oxidation by several factors, including protection from light, heat and oxygen exposure.

-To avoid oxidation of wild orange essential oil, citrus oils should be stored in a dark air-tight container and placed at 4◦C (Karlberg et al, 1994; Tisserand et al, 2014).
+To avoid oxidation of orange essential oil, citrus oils should be stored in a dark air-tight container and placed at 4◦C (Karlberg et al, 1994; Tisserand et al, 2014).

 Cold and dark storage of d-limonene in closed vessels has been shown to prevent auto-oxidation for 1 year without addition of anti-oxidant (Karlberg et al, 1994).